rlancer/google-managed-certs-gke/README.md

 **Proceed with caution!!!**

-This guide uses an undocumented features of GKE.
+This guide uses an undocumented GKE annotation.

  ## Part 1 &middot; Setup a Cluster